Home Healthy Aging Why Everything Can Taste Salty

 What’s Going On Throughout the Whole Body

 Salt contains sodium, one of the major electrolytes in the body.
 Other electrolytes are potassium, calcium, phosphate, bicarbonate, and chloride.
-But did you know that there are actually other electrolytes in living systems such as copper, zinc, molybdenum, manganese, iron, magnesium, and chromium?
+However, did you know that there are actually other electrolytes in living systems such as copper, zinc, molybdenum, manganese, iron, magnesium, and chromium?

 Outside Forces